Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

+### Will there be Linux or macOS version?

+Not in near future, mainly for technical reasons.
+More information [here](https://github.com/JosefNemec/Playnite/issues/59).

 ### Where can I find library folder with all games?

 Go to `Settings` menu and check `Database Location` on `General` tab.